Eating Disorders and Chinese Medicine

-Before returning to school to study Oriental Medicine, Diane Notarianni was a professor of anthropology professor at Northern Arizona University, whose work included developing a program for people with disabilities that combined Native American and Western medicine.
+Before returning to school to study Chinese (Oriental) Medicine, Diane Notarianni was a professor of anthropology professor at Northern Arizona University, whose work included developing a program for people with disabilities that combined Native American and Western medicine.

-Today, as Mirasol's staff acupuncturist, she applies her knowledge of both anthropology and Oriental Medicine to the treatment of women with eating disorders.
+Today, as Mirasol's staff acupuncturist, she applies her knowledge of both anthropology and Chinese Medicine to the treatment of women with eating disorders.

-Practitioners of Oriental Medicine believe that everything about the way we live has an influence on our health.
+Practitioners of Chinese Medicine believe that everything about the way we live has an influence on our health.

 Diane laughs when you ask her if treating eating disorders requires a different approach.
 "Women with eating disorders present with the full spectrum of physical and emotional symptoms that you'd find in the community at large," she says.
 "The only difference is that it takes them less time to develop a longer list of problems!"